Stephanie Kuehn, PsyD

 PsyD, Clinical Psychology, John F. Kennedy University, 2015

-In addition to her clinical work, Dr. Kuehn has published multiple novels for teens, including Charm & Strange, which won the American Library Association's 2014 William C. Morris Debut YA Award.
-Dr. Kuehn has lectured and written extensively about the representation of mental illness in young adult literature, as well as strategies for combating stigma around mental health issues.
+Also passionate about creative practice, adolescent wellbeing, and the therapeutic power of storytelling, Dr. Kuehn has published multiple novels for teens, including Charm & Strange, winner of the American Library Association's 2014 William C. Morris Debut YA Award, and We Weren’t Looking to Be Found, one of YALSA’s 2023 Best Fiction for Young Adults selections.
+Dr. Kuehn continues to lecture, consult, and write extensively about the representation of mental illness in young adult literature.